 We Can Help!

 Employers have a broad responsibility for protecting employees' health and safety with considerable risks on their shoulders.
-There are a substantial amount of policies, procedures, and training that must be be implemented within the workplace.
+There are a substantial amount of policies, procedures, and training that must be implemented within the workplace.
 Employers must stay compliant with all of the above stated and more within the OHS legislation, or they may be inadvertently putting their practice at risk.
 We, at Stream Dental HR, are experts when it comes to understanding employer's obligations under all provincial OHS legislation.
 Our team can enhance your workplace safety measures and establish compliance with advanced training programs, which will leave you with more time to focus on your business operations and development with increased peace of mind.